NHendelman/HW03/README.md

 **The command lines to receive my specific json files look like this:**

-For heelys.json:
+For hammer.json:

     python3 ebay.dl 'hammer'

-For converse.json:
+For screw.json:

     python3 ebay.dl 'screw'

-For high heels.json:
+For smart watch.json:

     python3 ebay.dl 'smart watch'